Employing observability rank conditions for taking into account experimental information a priori: Modifying the rank test to take into account experimental information

 The rank tests discussed so far provide a binary answer to the observability/identifiability question: either a given variable is observable, or it is not.
 The same can be said for a model as a whole.
 However, if the elements of $\O_I$ are not symbolic variables but numerical values, it is possible to provide also a numerical answer, which informs about practical observability.

 The idea is to perform a singular value decomposition (SVD) of the numerical $\O_I$.
 If the model is practically observable, all the singular values will be of similar magnitude, i.e. the condition number (the ratio of the largest singular value over the smallest one) will be small \cite{dochain1997modelling}.
-Likewise, the smallest singular value indicates the worst estimate, so ideally it should large.
-The idea of analysing a \textit{linear} system in this way was brought to the attention of the systems and control community by \cite{moore1981principal}.
+Likewise, the smallest singular value indicates the worst estimate, so ideally it should be large.
+The idea of analysing a \textit{linear} system in this way was brought to the attention of the systems and control community by \cite{moore1981principal}. \cite{stigter2021computing} used a similar approach, but performing SVD of a sensitivity matrix instead of an observability-identifiability one.

+To illustrate this methodology, we will recall the previously considered examples $\mathcal{M}_{3.2}$ and $\mathcal{M}_{3.4}$, as well as the following model:

+This model represents the regulation of plasma glucose concentration, $G,$ by means of insulin ($I$), which is secreted by $\beta$ cells.
+This model has been slightly modified from the one presented by \cite{karin2016dynamical}, by removing one parameter ($p$) and transforming one variable ($\beta$), as well as by considering $s_i$ as a known constant.
+While the original model was structurally unidentifiable, the one given by \eqref{eq:big}, which has three unknown parameters ($c,\alpha,\gamma$), is SLI.

+Thus, we have three models ( $\mathcal{M}_{3.2}$, $\mathcal{M}_{3.4}$, and $\mathcal{M}_{3.5}$) that are structurally locally identifiable and observable.
+Let us now calculate their observability-identifiability matrices, $\O_I$, and replace the symbolic variables with their nominal numerical values.
+The SVD of the resulting arrays yields the singular values plotted in logarithmic scale in Figure \ref{fig:svds}.
+None of these plots exhibits a very large gap between singular values, and the largest condition number ($2.2\cdot 10^6$) is that of $\mathcal{M}_{3.2}$.
+However, when we compare their absolute values, we find that the smallest ones are in the order of $10^{-1}$ for the first two examples, while for $\mathcal{M}_{3.5}$ they decrease to $10^{-4}$ and $10^{-5}$.
+These values suggest that $\mathcal{M}_{3.5}$ has practical identifiability issues.

+To test this prediction, we explore the practical identifiability of this model by performing a bootstrap procedure, as in the previous cases.
+Simulating the model with nominal values, we generate 100 pseudo-experimental realizations adding Gaussian noise with zero mean and 0.2 standard deviation, and we solve the 100 optimization problems.
+Figure \ref{fig:big_sim} shows the fit obtained for one realization; the others were similar.
+Figure \ref{fig:big_boots} plots the histograms of bootstrap solutions for all the estimated variables: three unknown parameters, $c, \alpha, \gamma,$ and the three initial conditions, $G(t=0), I(t=0), \beta(t=0)$.
+The values of two of the parameters, $c$ and $\alpha,$ and of the initial condition of the measured variable, $G,$ are well estimated.
+In contrast, parameter $\gamma$ is clearly practically unidentifiable, and the estimates of the remaining initial conditions are highly uncertain too.
+Thus, the SVD of $\O_I$ correctly reports the existence of practical identifiability issues.
+The SVD also gives correct results for the previous two case studies, which we found were structurally and practically identifiable.